DanielMo0/BitfinexHistScrapeR/README.md

 # BitfinexHistScrapeR
-A scraper for Bitfinex's API to retrieve historical data.
+A scraper to retrieve historical data of the crypto market in R utilizing the [BitfinRex](https://github.com/DanielMo0/BitfinRex) interface.